 How is it implemented?

 Before you hop on the GST train, there are a couple of house keeping rules you should follow.
 Make sure you have a bookkeeping system in place and make sure you can send tax invoices.
-If you’re books aren’t organised, you will have a hard time keeping up with your GST obligations.
+If your books aren’t organised, you will have a hard time keeping up with your GST obligations.
 Honcho can do your bookkeeping for you here.

 1. Include GST in your price